$12.7M in virus relief available in Valley for rent, utility debt

 Valley residents who lost jobs and income because of the pandemic and fell behind on rent and utility payments may be eligible for a share of $12.7 million in emergency aid.

 The U.S. Treasury announced a $25 billion emergency rent and utility assistance program in January resulting from the federal coronavirus aid package passed through Congress in December.
-Pennsylvania received $564 million divvied among all 67 counties.
+Pennsylvania received $847 million from the program.
+The Department of Human Services is responsible to divvy $564 million of that among 49 counties while the remaining 18 were large enough to qualify for their own individually administered programs, according to Ali Fogarty, communications director, Department of Human Services.

 Valley counties were allocated the following: Montour, $1,198,992.63; Northumberland, $5,974,771.68; Snyder, $2,655,278.69; Union, $2,954,599.35.